 In addition, at partner Metalogic, the sensitivity of the novel lab scale corrosion sensor was validated by comparison with the measurements obtained using a conventional electrochemical cell.
 Similar trends were found in the impedance data recorded in both cases.
 Additional experimentation was performed on the size effect of the damaged area by gradual removal of the seat track coating.
-By increasing the surface area of the removed coating, the LF amplitude became smaller (vertical arrow), and the mid frequency range became less dominated by the remaining coatingEs impedance.
-Both phenomena can be explained by means of an RC equivalent circuit model and where the effect of the surface damaged area can be taken into account by computing their respective specific values (REsol, REpol, and CEdl).
-While Rsol is expressed as a function of A, Rpol and Cdl are expressed as a function of the fraction of damaged coating surface area A ?damaged.
+By increasing the surface area of the removed coating, the LF amplitude became smaller (vertical arrow), and the mid frequency range became less dominated by the remaining coating's impedance.
+Both phenomena can be explained by means of a resistor-capacitor (RC) equivalent circuit model and where the effect of the surface damaged area can be taken into account by computing their respective specific values (R sol, R pol, and C dl).
+While Rsol is expressed as a function of A, Rpol and Cdl are expressed as a function of the fraction of damaged coating surface area A damaged.
 Additionally, the capacitance is directly proportional to the damaged area while the resistance is inversely proportional to it.
-The HF response remains unaltered for an increased fraction of damaged area as this part of the spectrum is dominated by Rsol, which is independent of it.
+The high-frequency (HF) response remains unaltered for an increased fraction of damaged area as this part of the spectrum is dominated by Rsol, which is independent of it.
 As opposed to this frequency range, the remainder part of the spectrum is effectively influenced by the size of the damaged surface area.
 This is because Cdl and Rpol are dependent of damaged.
 However, since Cdl and Rpol have opposed proportionality with damaged, the two extensive quantities show an opposite evolution with time.
 While Cdl increases, Rpol decreases with damaged.

-Up scaled size corrosion sensors also showed to be sensitive to coating degradation, removal and substrate corrosion by a qualitative evaluation of subsequent impedance data as shown in Figure 2.
-In the absence of liquids, the impedance spectrum is similar to that of a protective coating (phase shift -90°, and very HF frequency modulus); however, in the presence of liquids coating degradation is induced as shown by the decrease of the modulus at LF.
+Up-scaled size corrosion sensors also showed to be sensitive to coating degradation, removal and substrate corrosion by a qualitative evaluation of subsequent impedance data.
+In the absence of liquids, the impedance spectrum is similar to that of a protective coating (phase shift -90 degrees, and very HF frequency modulus); however, in the presence of liquids coating degradation is induced as shown by the decrease of the modulus at LF.
 Upon mechanical damage of the seat track, immediate decreases of the impedance modulus as well as phase shift are observed.
-The location where the coating was removed shortcuts the high impedance behavior of the undamaged coating, as a result of which the impedance drastically decreases.
+The location where the coating was removed shortcuts the high-impedance behaviour of the undamaged coating, as a result of which the impedance drastically decreases.
 Moreover, the sensor detects an evolution in time for the consecutive spectra which probably results from the evolution of the corrosion processes as a function of time.
-Therefore, the up scaled size sensor is able to detect (i) coating degradation, (ii) coating removal, and (iii) substrate corrosion.
+Therefore, the up scaled size sensor is able to detect coating degradation, coating removal and substrate corrosion.

-As regards the quantitative analysis of the EIS data, using equivalent electrical circuits, the successful and accurate characterisation of the observed phenomena will strongly depend on the dynamics of the system, which changes in time for most of the corrosive systems.
+As regards the quantitative analysis of the Electrochemical impedance spectroscopy (EIS) data, using equivalent electrical circuits, the successful and accurate characterisation of the observed phenomena will strongly depend on the dynamics of the system, which changes in time for most of the corrosive systems.
 Actually, if the time constants of the different relaxations are too close to each other, their impedance response will be interlaced, impeding as such a reliable determination of the characteristic parameters of each of the phenomena.
-Therefore, a simplified method for determining the remaining life time of the seat track was developed by considering the highest corrosion rate of aluminium, in contact with different liquids, determined ex-situ by potentiodynamic polarization.
+Therefore, a simplified method for determining the remaining life time of the seat track was developed by considering the highest corrosion rate of aluminium, in contact with different liquids, determined ex-situ by potentiodynamic polarisation.